shaddih1/ambush/README.md

 ## MacOS

-You should install brew https://brew.sh.
+You should install brew, go to this link https://brew.sh.

         $ brew install libGeoIP